First measurement of massive virtual photon emission from N* baryon resonances

-The various eTFF models presented above can then be confronted with these data.
-First, it is interesting to check the model based on the $\rho$ contributions from the PWA analysis.
-The VMD2 version is found to give a reasonable description of yields measured for the highest invariant masses, but strongly overestimates the yields below 350 \mevcc , which clearly points to the limitation of the "strict VMD" model in the baryon sector.
-This important result shows the consequence of the "strict VMD" for the modeling of dilepton spectra and is related to the long standing problem of overestimating the radiative baryon decay widths.
-In the VMD1 approach, the $\rho$ contribution, which is reduced by a factor $(M/M_{\rho})^4$ $w.r.t.$ VMD2, should be compared to the coherent sum of the $\rho$ and $\gamma$ contributions.
-As shown in Fig.~\ref{fig:Minv}b, the yields above 300 \mevcc\ depend on the interference between the two amplitudes.
-An incoherent sum of the two contributions (thick cyan curve) significantly underestimates the data, but a better description of the \epem\ invariant mass spectrum can be obtained using a maximum constructive interference (blue colored area).
-As shown by the hatched areas in Figs.~\ref{fig:Minv}b and c, the effect of the $\rho$-n d-wave contribution is mostly significant for the VMD2 model.
-To illustrate the effect of the Fermi motion in the carbon nucleus in the simulations, the yields calculated directly from the \pimp$\to\rho n$ PWA solution \cite{HadesPionbeamTwopi} are also shown as gray triangles up and blue triangles down for VDM2 and VDM1, respectively.
+The various eTFF models mentioned above can be confronted with data.
+First, it is interesting to check the VMD1 model.
+As shown in Fig.~\ref{fig:eTFF}, the yields above 300 \mevcc\ depend on the interference between the $\rho$ and $\gamma$ amplitudes.
+An incoherent sum of the two contributions (cyan colored area) significantly underestimates the data, but a better description of the \epem\ invariant mass spectrum can be obtained using a maximum constructive interference (blue colored area).
+As shown in detail in \cite{jointPRC}, the effect of the Fermi motion on the simulated invariant mass distribution for the quasi-free reaction is very small.